civilcode/cloud9-bootstrap/README.md

 ### Installation script

-The script will configure the environment to for Docker.
+The script will configure the instance with our standard development environment and Docker.
+Please review the script to see what is installed.

     cd
     wget https://raw.githubusercontent.com/civilcode/cloud9-bootstrap/master/install.sh